Theory of Operation

 • a single state variable with three states IDLE, ACTIVE, and END,

-• a clock-divide counter, clk_div,
+• a clock-divide counter, clk_cnt,

-• a single clock-divide flop, clk_int, and
+• a single clock-divide flop, pcl_int, and

 Once the FSM is enabled, it transitions to the ACTIVE state.
-The clock-divide counter clk_div increments every cycle, except when it overflows matching the value applied to the clk_pre_divide input.
-Then clk_div resets to 0, toggling clk_int in the process.
+The clock-divide counter clk_cnt increments every cycle, except when it return to zero upon matching the value applied to the prediv input.
+At this point, pcl_int is toggled.
 Two overflow events result in a complete clock cycle, resulting in an internal clock frequency of: $$f_{pclx}=\frac{f_\textrm{I/O clk}}{2(\textrm{CLK_RATIO}+1)}$$

 The entire sequence can be restarted either by resetting or disabling and re-enabling the FSM.